taylorlarkins/RandomRank/README.md

 ### Database Design (ERD)
 Here is my initial database design for the application.
 Note that the `users` table is built-in by Supabase.
+In reality, it has a lot more columns than just `id`.

 <img src="images/erd.png" alt="My Diagram">